Researcher (Later Victorian Catalogue)

 I work as part of the team compiling full catalogue entries for the portraits in the Collection of later Victorian personalities – those who flourished between c.
 1860 and c.1900.
 Several hundred sitters are represented and we are tackling them in occupational groups.
 The work involves examination of the portraits and extensive research into their production, history, provenance and position within the Collection; in addition for each sitter we compile iconographies in all media within and without the National Portrait Gallery.
 This dual research process provides a unique scholarly perspective of portraiture in the later nineteenth century.
 See Later Victorian Portraits Catalogue.
 In 2012 I prepared a case display to mark the centenary of the untimely death of composer Samuel Coleridge Taylor, and am planning a similar display of works in the Collection about the life of Jane Morris, who died in January 1914.

 The visual representation of ‘Black Europeans’ of African ancestry from the medieval to modern eras remains a major interest, so I have been delighted by the long-term loans to the Gallery of the portraits of Ayuba Sulieman Diallo and Ira Aldridge.
-I am also working towards an exhibition of works by Marie Spartali Stillman.
+In 2015 I was a panellist at Black Portraitures II, a major conference organised by New York University in Florence, Italy.
+In 2015 I co-curated the first solo exhibition of works by Marie Spartali Stillman, seen at Delaware Art Museum, Wilmington DE, together with a full catalogue.
+Recently I also presented papers at the Ruskin the Educator conference at Anglia Ruskin University Cambridge (on Sesame & Lilies) and on at the Julia Margaret Cameron bi-centenary conference at the University of Portsmouth.
 For more information see janmarsh.blogspot.

 Jan Marsh & Frank C. Sharp (eds.), Collected Letters of Jane Morris, Boydell & Brewer, 2012.